brianp/garnish/README.md

 Garnish Has been tested with

 * Rails 3.1+
-* Ruby 1.8.7, 1.9.2, 1.9.3, 2.0.0, REE, JRuby, Rubinius
+* Ruby 1.9.3, 2.0.0, JRuby, Rubinius
 * ActiveRecord, Mongoid

-_notes:_ `>1.9.3` requires you to lock `activesupport` and `actionpack` at `>4.0.0`.
-For this reason we have officially dropped support for ruby 1.9.2 and lower.
+_Notes:_ `>1.9.3` requires you to lock `activesupport` and `actionpack` at `>4.0.0`.
+For this reason we have officially dropped support for ruby 1.9.2 and earlier.
 Although it will most likely work without a problem.

 ## Installation